ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 2 - Valkey cache server.md

     This `Service` resource specifies how to access the services running in the Valkey pod's containers:

     - `metadata.annotations`\
-      Two annotations required for the Prometheus data scraping service (you will see how to deploy Prometheus in a later chapter).These annotations inform Prometheus about which port to scrape for getting metrics of your Valkey service, which is data provided by the specialized metrics service that runs in the `metrics` container of the Valkey pod.
+      Two annotations required for the Prometheus data scraping service (Prometheus deployment is covered by a later chapter).These annotations inform Prometheus about which port to scrape for getting metrics of your Valkey service, which is data provided by the specialized metrics service that runs in the `metrics` container of the Valkey pod.

     - `spec.type`\
       By default, any `Service` resource is of type `ClusterIP`, meaning that the service is only reachable from within the cluster's internal network.
 You can omit this parameter altogether from the YAML when you are using this default type.